SYK-08/nuttx/README.md

 NOTE: You don't really have to install **everything** but I cannot answer the question "Then what should I install?"
-I don't know the answer to that and so will continue to recommend installing **everything**.
+I don't know the answer to that so will continue to recommend installing **everything**.

 You should certainly be able to omit "Science", "Math", and